lmsqueezy/laravel/README.md

 </x-lemon-button>
 ```

-If you're checking out subscriptions, and you don't want to to show the "You will be charged..." text, you may disable this by calling the `withoutSubscriptionPreview` method on the checkout object:
+If you're checking out subscriptions, and you don't want to show the "You will be charged..." text, you may disable this by calling the `withoutSubscriptionPreview` method on the checkout object:

 ```php
 $request->user()->subscribe('variant-id')